 The Canada Aviation and Space Museum is a proud partner of the OEX Recovery Group’s search-and-recovery of free-flight Avro Arrow models which have rested on the bottom of Lake Ontario for more than 60 years.

 You can help ensure that this vital piece of Canadian heritage and culture is shared with future generations.
-Donate today to help support the search-and-recovery project, the restoration of Avro Arrow artifacts, and the exhibition that will share its story.

 Find out more about how you can support here.

 Stay tuned for updates on plans for conservation, preparation and public exhibition of the artifacts.
 Follow this exciting story as it unfolds, using the hashtag #raisethearrow, or at https://ingeniumcanada.org/channel/boards/raising-avro-arrow.